Zaidansarri/Business-Insight-360/README.md

 ## Acknowledgments

-This project was created by the data set provided and with the guidance from [**CODEBASICS CHANNEL**](http://surl.li/nqzscw) Check out their channel for more learning and insights.
+This project was created by the data set provided and with guidance from [**CODEBASICS CHANNEL**](http://surl.li/nqzscw) Check out their channel for more learning and insights.

 ## **Project Background**